6 Best Remote Team Building Activities You Should Try

 Remote team building helps make time for social bonding with your team, builds trust, combats loneliness, and improves collaboration.
 When you understand your team members on a personal level, it becomes easier to communicate with them in a more effective manner.
 It also helps build mutual respect which is one of the most critical contributors to a team’s success.

-Top team building activities to improve remote team collaboration and engagement
+Top remote team building activities to improve collaboration and engagement

 What you need: A video conferencing tool with whiteboard feature or an online pictionary app